HimanshuGoel/full-stack-learnings/EXTRACTED_NOTES_PART2.md

 db.animals.find({name: 'cat}).explain()
 ```

 - Covering index - we use query using index and all the information is with index itself then there is no need to go to the dist to get the actual document, we can use the index itself to the actual result.
 In the explain() it will say indexOnly as true.
-Suppose we have applied index on name field and returning only the name field, not even _id, then the covering index will be used.
+Suppose we have applied index on name field and returning only the name field, not even `_id`, then the covering index will be used.

 - When our database is large, we can create index in the background so that read and write action won't get blocked.

+## Digit Magazine

+- WordPress is an open-source, free platform for building and developing websites.
+WordPress is the most user-friendly and efficient blogging and website builder on the market right now.

+- Anonymous comments can cause serious damage to your website’s reputation.

+- WWW or no WWW – whether your website is brand-new or has been hosted for a few months already will depend entirely on its stage.
+If it brand-new, you must definitely choose whether to use www or non-www in the URL of your site.

+- One calorie of heat energy is the amount of energy that is required to raise the temperature of 1g of water from 14.5 degree Celsius to 15.5 degree Celsius.

+- Temperature is defined as a parameter that helps us define the level of hotness or coldness of its body.

+- The quantity of heat that is absorbed by a body is generally dependent on three factors, which are as follows – mass, increase in temperature, material.

+- Not all the materials can have transfer of heat through this process, for example, plastic.
+Such material called insulators.
+Conductors are known to carry heat easily because of their low specific heat capacities.

+- The process of heat transfer through a vacuum is called radiation.

+- Motion is a combined outcome of a body under observation and the observer.

+- Magnetism – The core of the earth was made from iron, while the planet itself was a magnet, which he quoted to be the reason for compasses to point to the north.
+The unit of the strength of a magnetic field is Tesla.
+Magnet types – permanent, temporary and electromagnets.
+A current-carrying wire produces a magnetic field around it.
+Magnet uses – scrap lifting, surgical extraction, dc motor, ac generators.
+The payment card strip is made of magnet, audio cassette, CRT’s monitor, speaker system.
+Over-exposure to static magnetic fields can be harmful to our health.

 ## Miscellaneous Technical